Idowu-David/alx-pre_course01/README.md

-My First Readme as an ALX Student.
+My First Readme as an ALX Student